8 out of 11 people found this review helpfulwrite a review of this game

 The BadAs I said in the beginning of this review, I decided to play it after watching AVGN's review of this game.
 He even states that overall this isn't a bad game, but he complains a lot about its difficulty.
 Well, this game is anything but hard.
 I agree that some stages are annoying, that dying is overall easy, but many measures were taken to make this game an easy ride.

 Batman's life bar can never be restored, and if the player dies in the middle of a stage he'll start from the beginning of it.
 But all stages are pretty short, so this won't be really a problem (except for two or three stages from all 12 - not counting the bosses - the game features).
-The game offers infinite continues, and you'll always continue from the stage you died, except for bosses fights.
+The game offers infinite continues, and you'll always continue from the stage you died, except for boss fights.
 But the bosses are the easiest part of the game.
-If you use the B weapon and a turbo joypad, all you have to do is find avoid their attacks and keep shooting until all their power is depleted.
+If you use the B weapon and a turbo joypad, all you have to do is avoid their attacks and keep shooting until all their power is depleted.
 Even the last boss, which has an enormous amount of power, took me only two tries to kill.

 The game is overall short, and that's probably why I didn't get to know each tune well.
 With 7 levels, with 2 or 3 substages each, you'd expect a game at least as long as the first one, but as the levels are short and easy, you'll find yourself finishing it in about one hour of gameplay.